 If you’re relying on distributions from your 401(k) as retirement income, you can begin making withdrawals without being subject to 10 percent early withdrawal penalties, as long as you’re at least 59-½.
 Although you don’t yet have to take distributions at this age, you will no longer be able to contribute funds into the account once you have retired.
-If you want to continue putting money into a retirement savings account after you’ve retired, you should consider other investment vehicles, such as an IRA.
-(More on that below.)
+If you want to continue putting money into a retirement savings account after you’ve retired, you should consider other investment vehicles.

 If you are between the ages of 55 and 59-½, and you either retire or lose your job, you may also be able to avoid the early withdrawal penalty, as long as you withdraw funds only from a 401(k) account from the employer you just left.
 This is called a 72(t) distribution.
-While they are not subject to the 10 percent penalty for early withdrawal, all withdrawals are subject to current taxes and must meet IRS withdrawal schedule guidelines.
+While they are not subject to the 10% penalty for early withdrawal, all withdrawals are subject to current taxes and must meet IRS withdrawal schedule guidelines.
 Further, taking any early distributions from a retirement account reduces the amount of money available for later use.
-When a 72(t) distribution is set up to pay out an income stream, it must continue until the age of 59-½ has been reached or for a minimum of five years, whichever comes last.
+When a 72(t) distribution is setup to pay out an income stream, it must continue until the age of 59 ½ has been reached or for a minimum of 5 years, whichever comes last.
 Consult with your tax advisor before taking 72(t) distributions.

-If you’re 72 or older, you do need to start taking withdrawals of at least a certain amount, whether you need the money or not.
+If you’re 72 or older, you do need to start taking withdrawals of at least a certain amount from your 401(k), whether you need the money or not.
 These are known as Required Minimum Distributions (RMDs).

 Learn About Your RMDs

 RMDs are personal and user specific.
 The amount of your RMDs are determined each year by calculating your life expectancy and your account balance.
 You must take at least that amount, either in one withdrawal or in multiple withdrawals every year.